 If you need to process personal data of children, please refer to the European Commission guidance on children and the GDPR here, or seek the guidance of your legal or compliance counsel.

-You should review that staff members set up as account users in account>users have been given the correct permissions and access to your account and to your customers’ personal information, commensurate with the tasks they are expected to perform.
+You should review that staff members set up as account users in >users have been given the correct permissions and access to your account and to your customers’ personal information, commensurate with the tasks they are expected to perform.
 You can click here for more information on how to set account users permissions.
 User access rights should be reviewed at regular intervals to ensure that the appropriate permissions and access level are allocated.

 Each account user should have a username that is not shared with any other user and is associated with a specific individual.